Post 6. Iran. The 1953 CIA Coup Against Mosaddegh

 Moreover, their “blame it on the mullahs” revisionist narrative flies in the face of declassified documents released in 2017 by the Office of the Historian of the United States, which maintains the archives of U.S. foreign policy, FRUS (Foreign Relations of the United State).
 The documents, 375 in all, confirm the full extent of the CIA and MI6 role in the 1953 coup against Mossadegh.

-One from the British MI6, entitled the “Battle for Iran,” includes this blanket admission: “The military coup that overthrew Mosaddeq and his National Front cabinet was carried out under CIA direction . . . [and] conceived and approved at the highest levels of government.”
+One from MI6, entitled the “Battle for Iran,” includes this blanket admission: “The military coup that overthrew Mosaddeq and his National Front cabinet was carried out under CIA direction . . . [and] conceived and approved at the highest levels of government.”
 In another, General Zahedi admitted, “It is impossible for Iranians to remove the present government by their own efforts.”

 Another is an August 19, 1953 telegram from Kim Roosevelt to CIA headquarters in Washington: “Overthrow of Mossadeq [sic] appears on verge of success.
 Zahedi now at radio station.
 Ambassador Henderson and I request urgently that five millions dollars be held immediately available to support new govt and enable it meet govt payroll.
 Will advise later how money should be deposited but see no need to ship money out here now.”